pydata/patsy/doc/quickstart.rst

 The ``T.`` notation is there to remind you that these columns are treatment coded.

-For column names with whitespace, Patsy requires a "quote" wrapper to distinguish it as one column and not many columns.

-.. ipython:: python

-   dmatrix("Q('z column') + x", data)

 Interactions are also easy -- they represent the cartesian product of all the factors involved.
 Here's a dummy coding of each *combination*